Huddersfield Giants: 2010–2017: League leaders and decline

-After yet another promising recruitment drive from Huddersfield, they were yet again tipped to make big strides in the Super League in 2012.
-This season really proved as a roller-coaster ride for the "Fartown Faithful" who saw their team go from 1st in Super League to finishing 7th and yet again failing to make an impact on the play-offs.
-After a poor dip in form Ken Davy decided it was time for change and terminated the contracts of coach Nathan Brown and captain Kevin Brown.
-Paul Anderson was given the task of finishing the season as best as possible.
+After another promising recruitment drive from Huddersfield, they were yet again tipped to make big strides in the Super League in 2012.
+This season really proved as a roller-coaster ride for the "Fartown Faithful" who saw their team go from leading the Super League up to the halfway point but then tailing off to finish a disappointing 7th and yet again failing to make an impact on the play-offs, being comfortbaly beaten by Hull, However, another cup run gave the fans hope but they came up against a red-hot Warrington side in the semi final who beat them 33–6.
+During the season and during the poor dip in form Ken Davy decided it was time for change and terminated the contracts of coach Nathan Brown and captain Kevin Brown.
+Paul Anderson was given the task of finishing the season as best as possible, it was a sad end to Both Brown's Huddersfield careers.